Example: MHKiT-MATLAB River Module

 Velocity Duration Curve

-At each river energy converter location we must provide a curve that relates the velocity at the turbine location to the river discharge levels.
+At each river energy converter location, we must provide a curve that relates the velocity at the turbine location to the river discharge levels.
 IEC 301 recommends using at least 15 different discharges and that only velocities within the turbine operating conditions need to be included.

 % Import file with discharge to velocity curve at turbine location

-DV_curve = readtable(filename);
+DV_curve = readtable(full_file_name);

 % Create a polynomial fit of order 3 from the DV_curve.